warden-protocol/wardenprotocol/docs/docs/learn/introduction-to-warden.md

 - **Modular Security** is based on distinguishing between the application- and protocol-level security.
 Developers can deploy the same OApp with different security models, combining monolithic protocol security with isolated application security:

-    - OApp users can set and manage their own application security settings with the help of [Intents](/learn/glossary#intent) and [Keychains](/learn/glossary#keychain).
+    - **Application-level security:** OApp users can set and manage their own application security settings with the help of [Intents](/learn/glossary#intent) and [Keychains](/learn/glossary#keychain).
 Users are able to choose third parties they can trust.

-    - Each OApp is collectively secured by all the tokens [staked](/learn/glossary#staking) on the protocol.
-All OApps share the same protocol security, which is not fragmented when the number of applications scales up.
+    - **Protocol-level security:** Each OApp is collectively secured by all the tokens [staked](/learn/glossary#staking) on the protocol.
+All OApps share the same protocol security, which isn't fragmented when the number of applications scales up.
 In addition, developers are able to implement new security technologies.

 This diagram demonstrates the difference between the monolithic and modular architectures: